 The route also offers excellent air-tightness and high levels on insulation, but again this requires experienced tradesmen and precision engineering.
 Foundations have to be faultless, too.

 The exterior can be finished in a choice of cladding finishes to create the look you want.

 There are hundreds of different companies and suppliers to the self build industry.
-The Self Build Directory offers a listing which you may find useful, or take a look at our CASE STUDIES to get a feel for how homes can be built in different ways
+The Self Build Directory offers a listing of companies experienced in custom and self build, all backed by NaCSBA’s Code of Practice, meaning they are trusted suppliers.
+Take a look at our CASE STUDIES to get a feel for how homes can be built in different ways.

 ‘House Construction Methods’ [The Self Build Guide]